 - Learning and development opportunities

-Providing strong female role models in supervisory, management, and other leadership roles can be crucial to create a more gender-balanced culture.
+Providing strong female role models in supervisory, management, and other leadership roles can be crucial to creating a more gender-balanced culture.

 Training Men vs. Women in Blue Collar Professions